koffeiniker/personal-jenkins/README.md

 The setup runs in phases:

-- You are responsible to build you hardware and install Ubuntu Server (mininal) on it.
+- You are responsible to build your hardware and install Ubuntu Server (mininal) on it.
 You will need Internet-Connection.
-Once you got this, this little project kicks in.
+Once you got this ready, this little project kicks in.
-- A few manual configuration will be made.
+- Some manual configurations will be required.
 - An Ansible-playbook will do the main work.
 - Some config in the Jenkins will complete the box.

+## Goals

+In the end I will have a Jenkins running on a Box in my home/office.
+It requires Internet, but it does not require to be reachable from the Internet.
+The box will be reasonable secure and somewhat hardened.
+I will be able to receive notifications (webhooks) from Github or alike to initiate builds when code is pushed.
+Jenkins will build using docker containers which give me maximum freedom in tailoring my build-environment.
+Where Jenkins puts the build-artefacts is absolutely free to choose.
+For my own part: I will use this for mkdocs and hugo to generate websites from code.
+Webspace is cheap, github is reachable from everywhere, build and deployment is automated, then, and I assume site generators to be way more secure than any CMS.
+Many reasons to do this little project.